rulerrobin/Mcbroken/README.md

 ***
 ## R9 	Discuss the database relations to be implemented in your application

 The database used in the Mcbroken_API contains 5 tables, this originally was 3 tables but then location and vote were added separately because they were needed for flexibility of the implementation.
 A primary key id is stored in each of the tables and it is the number that represents where to find the record in the table via rows it is also what is used as the foreign key in other tables.
+Where constraints are given for length consideration has been taken into account for common or max length for these.

 1. **USER TABLE**